jsommers/switchyard/examples/exercises/README.rst

 ****************

 This folder contains sources for sample exercises.
 Each subfolder includes a project description and various support files.  *Instructors*: if you'd like the source for the tests, please email me.
+Note: if you're viewing this source through Github, it will render individual ``.rst`` files if you click on them.
+If you don't like ReStructuredText, use pandoc to convert to a format you like better.

 An overview of existing and in-the-works exercises is as follows:

 Learning switch
 	Build a simple Ethernet learning switch.
 This is a nice starter